 Troubleshooting Watch update problems

-Many Apple Watch Series 3 users have had difficulty installing updates to the watchOS operating system.
+Many Apple Watch Series 3 users had difficulty installing updates to the watchOS 7 operating system and it's quite possible that the same issues may happen with watchOS 8.

-The problem seems to be the small amount of storage space for the Apple Watch Series 3 (the GPS version of the Apple Watch Series 3 only has 8GB storage).
+The problem in 2020 seemed to be the small amount of storage space for the Apple Watch Series 3 (the GPS version of the Apple Watch Series 3 only has 8GB storage).
 This means that there is not enough space for the temporary installation files.